Lauren and Lucy’s Blog …

 It all started with a poster in the biology corridor at school pointing out an initiative called the Teen Tech Awards.
 The brief was to create an innovative idea that would be useful in one of the 12 categories.
 Our team chose the Transport category and decided to create a military medical device, called the mShuttle, which would be used to carry complex medical equipment in areas of combat so that field medics would be at less risk of developing musculoskeletal injuries from their extremely heavy backpacks.
 We went on to win the People’s Choice Award at the Teen Tech finals, hosted in the Royal Society in London.
 From there, the journey never really ended.

-We were invited to Buckingham Palace to receive our award formally, which was incredible as it was great to catch up with the other winners and see how their projects had progressed as well as being able to tell the Duke of York about our own aspirations.
+We were invited to Buckingham Palace to receive our award formally, which was incredible as it was great to catch up with the other winners and see how their projects had progressed.
 We were approached by the University of Cardiff wanting to know if we were interested in prototyping our mShuttle and having it tested by their research team.

 We realised just how great a task it is to try to get the younger generation involved in tech at an early age, as it became apparent that there was increasing concern about the diminishing number of children who ended up pursuing these subjects onto higher education, in particular the number of girls.
 After this realisation, as a team we became aware that, as young girls ourselves, we could help.
 So, we began talking to local schools about the opportunities that engineering brings and started to break down the stereotypes.
 Lucy went on an exchange visit to Colombia and ran a TeenTech innovation session with the girls there, who are now taking part in the teenTech awards themselves.
 We wrote blogs and lesson plans to connect ideas that STEM is not just about academic ability, it is largely about connecting people.
 It was shocking to see how many young people were oblivious to the exciting world of STEM.
 It gave us even more encouragement to reach out to them and spread the word.
 Between us we took STEM across Europe and over to South America, showing these young people what they could achieve if only they knew the possibilities.